 Don’t take too many carry-ons or luggage items.
 I had two children to watch while entering and exiting the cruise ship so having less luggage to keep up with is better.

-You can bring many outfits for but bring light-weight clothing.
+You can bring many outfits for the trip but bring light-weight clothing.
 We went to a warm place so we packed: 4 pairs of pajamas for each child, 7 casual outfits and 6 dressy outfits a-piece for each child.
 3 types of shoes for the kids: 1 pair of flip/flops or sandals, casual close-toe, and rubber-sole dressy shoes.
 I also packed 3 alternate shirts if there was an unplanned spill.
-At the time my children were already potty-trained so I wasn’t worried about other kind of accidents; however, if you are, you should throw in 3 extra bottoms as well.
+At the time my children were already potty-trained so I wasn’t worried about other kinds of accidents; however, if you are, you should throw in 3 extra bottoms as well.

 Make sure you like one of the dressy outfits enough for family pictures.
 On the way to dinner in the restaurants there are great opportunities to take pictures.
 There is an extra cost of about $20 per picture, but if the results are great, why not.